Adapting the Agile Mindset to Software Configuration Management

 With the advent of Agile in the mainstream, it raises awareness of the challenges in getting CM functionality established that suits the working processes of Agile methods.
 While not necessarily new to some CM professionals, the primary challenge is how to adapt CM practices in a tangible way that supports Agile values while not discarding the CM values that ensure integrity of the product under development.

-To this end, it is important for both Agile professionals and CM professionals to understand the mindsets of each.
-Let us take a look at both an Agile mindset and a CM Mindset.
-While this is not meant to be an extensive list of viewpoints of each mindset, it will provide an insight into each with the hopes of both Agile and CM professionals understanding each other and working effectively together.
+To this end, it’s important for both Agile professionals and CM professionals to understand the mindsets of each.
+Let’s take a look at both.
+While this is not meant to be an extensive list of viewpoints of each, it can provide insight into each with the hopes of both Agile and CM professionals understanding each other and working effectively together.

 Agile Mindset

 Agile thinkers bring a different frame of mind to their work.
 In the traditional methodologies, the world is rigidly planned with very specific milestones, changes are typically constrained, and there is less of a sense of ownership.
-In Agile methodologies, the world is much more fluid, changes are dynamic, and there is more self-empowerment and ownership.
-Traditional methodologies use more of a phased-based approach while Agile methodologies use more or an
+The world is much more fluid, changes are dynamic, and there is more self-empowerment and ownership.
+Traditional methodologies use more of a phased-based approach while Agile methodologies use more or an incremental and iterative approach.
+In effective, traditional methodologies look for a fairly fixed and prescriptive path while in Agile the path is allowed to vary, a world where collaboration, change, and sharing rule.
+The following are some viewpoints of the Agile mindset.

 About the author